technology-toolbox/website/content/blog/jjameson/2011/03/18/operations-manager-alerts-for-event-log-errors.md

 ---
-title: "Operations Manager Alerts for Event Log Errors"
+title: Operations Manager Alerts for Event Log Errors
 date: 2011-03-18T06:14:00-06:00
 excerpt:
   "One of the things I like most about running System Center Operations Manager